 The access token shall include the resource owner ID and the API invoker ID.
 The resource owner ID is GPSI .
 The API invoker ID binds the token to the API invoker.
 To avoid privacy issues, GPSI should be different from MSISDN, SUPI etc.

-Editor's Note: The details of access tokens used for RNAA need to be aligned with stage 3 (e.g., claim versus scope).

 AEF shall do the authorization check of the API invocation request for accessing the resources of the resource owner.
 AEF checks the request against the token, including